Shrek 2: Plot

-The following morning, the potion transforms Shrek and Fiona into humans, and Donkey into a white stallion.
+The next morning, Shrek and Fiona awaken to find they are now human, and Donkey is a white stallion.
 In order to make the change permanent, Shrek must kiss Fiona by midnight.
-Shrek, Donkey, and Puss return to the castle.
-However, the Fairy Godmother, having discovered the theft, has sent Charming to pose as Shrek and win Fiona's love.
-At the Fairy Godmother's urging, Shrek leaves the castle, believing that the best way to make Fiona happy is to let her go.
+Shrek, Donkey, and Puss return to the castle; however, Fairy Godmother, having discovered the theft, has sent Charming to pose as human Shrek and win Fiona's love.
+At Fairy Godmother's urging, Shrek leaves the castle, believing that the best way to make Fiona happy is to let her go.

-Fiona does not reciprocate Charming's advances, so to ensure she falls in love with Charming, the Fairy Godmother gives Harold a love potion to put into Fiona's tea.
+Fiona is skeptical of Charming; therefore, to ensure the two will wed, Fairy Godmother gives Harold a love potion to put into Fiona's tea.
 This exchange is overheard by Shrek, Donkey, and Puss, who are arrested by the royal knights after Donkey inadvertently exposes them.
-While the royal ball begins, friendly fairy-tale creatures rescue the trio from jail, and they storm the castle with the help of a monstrous living gingerbread man created by the Muffin Man.
+While the ball begins, the fairy tale creatures - having seen the arrest on the news - rescue the trio from the dungeon.
+They all storm the castle with the help of Mongo, a monstrous living gingerbread man created by the Muffin Man.

-Shrek fails to prevent Charming from kissing Fiona, but instead of falling in love, Fiona knocks him out; Harold reveals that he swapped Fiona's tea that has the love potion with another tea.
-The now-enraged Fairy Godmother tries to kill Shrek with her magic wand, but Harold jumps in front of it; the spell ricochets off his armor and disintegrates her.
-With the Fairy Godmother gone, Harold reverts into the Frog Prince.
-Harold apologizes, admitting to using the "Happily Ever After" potion years earlier to gain Lillian's love, and approves Shrek and Fiona's marriage.
-Lillian assures Harold that she still loves him.
-As the clock strikes midnight, Fiona rejects Shrek's offer to remain human, and they revert into ogres, while Donkey also returns to normal.
-In the mid-credits scene, Dragon, who had previously married Donkey, reveals that they now have several dragon-donkey hybrid babies.
+Though Mongo is destroyed, the group manages to break into the ball.
+Shrek fails to prevent Charming from kissing Fiona, but instead of falling in love, Fiona knocks him out.
+Harold reveals that he swapped Fiona's tainted teacup with his own, refusing to go through with the plot.
+Livid, the Fairy Godmother tries to strike Shrek with a spell from her magic wand.
+Harold jumps in front of it and is struck; the rest of the spell reflects off his breastplate and hits the Fairy Godmother, causing her to disintegrate into bubbles.

+Harold reverts into the Frog Prince, having used the "Happily Ever After" potion years earlier to gain Lillian's love.
+He approves of Shrek and Fiona's marriage, while Lillian assures Harold that she still loves him.
+As the clock strikes midnight, Fiona declines Shrek's offer to remain human, and they revert into ogres, while Donkey also returns to normal.
+Everyone celebrates as the ball continues.
+In a mid-credits scene, Dragon, who had recently married Donkey, arrives with several dragon-donkey hybrid babies.